nachliel/talia-client/readme.md

 ### Usage: node talia.js command \<UNI\>
 command:

-         reg | r <UNI> - will register / update the peer, get response without showing peers.
+         ''reg | r <UNI>'' - will register / update the peer, get response without showing peers.

-         recv | u <UNI> - will register / update peer on network, but will show only peers.
+         ''recv | u <UNI>'' - will register / update peer on network, but will show only peers.

 ### Structure of response from Talia Service: